tedchen0001/OSCP-Notes/Proving_Grounds_Writeups/README.md

 - Symbolic links(Symlinks) can be abused to cause elevation of privilege.
 - Note the ```tasks``` scheduled using ```system timers``` (command:systemctl list-timers, services location:/etc/systemd/system/).
 - The ```/etc/sudoers``` file controls who can run what commands as what users on what machines and can also control special things such as whether you need a password for particular commands (https://help.ubuntu.com/community/Sudoers).
+- Note that sending test command  between different OS when we using poc exploit.
+- Note that when we use the exploit test command between different operating systems such as ```id``` and ```whoami```.
+(You may have found the right exploit but used the wrong test command.)